Hackney Carriage and Private Hire Driver's Licence

 A Private hire vehicle can only be used to complete jobs where the booking has been received by a licensed Private hire operator.
 Records of the bookings undertaken by Private hire vehicles must be kept by the licensed Private hire operator.
 The operator receiving the booking must be licensed by the same authority which licenses the driver and vehicle that is being dispatched to fulfil the job.
 However, operators can sub-contract to another operator outside the local authority area.

 A Private hire vehicle cannot be used to ply for hire, stand on any taxi rank, or be hailed in the street.

 A Private hire vehicle will be insured for Private hire.
 If a Private hire driver accepts a fare off the street without it being pre-booked through the licensed Private hire operator, they are liable for prosecution.
-It's also important to note that anyone taking a journey in a Private hire vehicle which has been 'flagged down' is not insured for the journey.
+It's also important to note that anyone who takes a journey in a Private hire vehicle which has been 'flagged down' is not insured for the journey.

 In addition to the above, council-licensed Private hire vehicles will have the following:

-- Stevenage Borough council licence plates, which have a Green background, on the inside and outside of the vehicle.
+- Stevenage Borough Council licence plates, which have a green background, on the inside and outside of the vehicle.

 - Door signs on the front driver and passenger doors showing the council logo and Private hire licence number.

 Private hire vehicles must not have a roof sign and do not require a meter.
 However, most of our licensed Private hire vehicles are fitted with a meter which must have been calibrated to our table of fares.